Alex Kirilloff Player Props: Twins vs. Astros

 Alex Kirilloff At The Plate

-- Kirilloff has three doubles, three home runs and 12 walks while hitting .297.
+- Kirilloff is batting .303 with three doubles, three home runs and 14 walks.

-- He has gone deep in two of 21 games played this season, and in 3.8% of his plate appearances.
+- In 22 games played this season, he has homered in two of them.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.